Chasing BBQ: Kentucky, Illinois, and St Louis Meats & Spices

 - Ground Jamaican Allspice: Originally known as pimiento, and then Jamaica or Myrtle pepper, the taste of allspice is described by most as a combination of nutmeg, cinnamon and cloves.
 Allspice does wonders to cut through any gamey flavors that mutton may have.

 Spare Ribs & Pork Chops

 It should come as little surprise that both of these delicious cuts of meat come from our tasty friend, the pig.
-As we showed with the pig diagram included in our blog about Memphis meats & spices, the spare ribs and pork chops come from the broad side of the pig.
+The spare ribs and pork chops come from the broad side of the pig.
 Spare ribs comprise the lower portion of the ribs, while pork chops are higher on the back.
 The cut of a pork chops is structurally similar to that of a T-bone steak from a cow.

 One big difference between spare ribs and pork chops is the protein-to-fat ratio these two cuts have.
 Since the spare ribs are lower on the side, their muscles aren’t used as often.
 As a result, the meat is more tender and has a higher fat content than pork chops.
 The muscle that pork chops come from is used quite frequently by the pig, so the fat content is lower and the meat can be tough if cooked poorly.

 The pork chop is a cut that is more often grilled or pan fried than it is barbecued.
 However, as Mike has discovered from his Chasing BBQ adventures, every meat tastes better when it is barbecued.
 For our Dinosaur Chops (don’t worry, it isn’t real dinosaur) recipe, we took huge bone-in pork chops and smoked then until they were tender and juicy.
 If you’d like to smoke your own pork chop or spare ribs, try using the spices below for your next cookout.